Do you switch your camera on at online meetings?

 Image

 The group dynamic that develops when we gather in person also naturally develops when we meet online.
-In fact, I think we become even more sensitive and react to every click of someone else’s mouse, sometimes interpreting it in quite extreme ways.
-There’s a dangerous combination of underestimating the impact of our own keyboard actions, which take mere milliseconds to complete, while being highly sensitive to the impact of keyboard strokes by others.
+I think we become even more sensitive and react to every click of someone else’s mouse, sometimes interpreting it in extreme ways.
+There’s a dangerous combination of underestimating the impact of our keyboard actions, which take mere milliseconds to complete, while being highly sensitive to the impact of keyboard strokes by others.

 • “Hey, I showed myself, despite feeling grotty this morning.”

-• “Wonder what they’re really doing.”
+• “Wonder what they’re doing.”

 • “Wonder if they’re still wearing pyjamas.”